hiwenny/history-compare/README.md

 - [Design Considerations](#design-considerations)

 ## Usage
 Public access has been de-scoped by changing its use case to private use only.

-Private use here means cloning this repo and running the app locally, requiring you to set up a local `.env` to contain your credentials for third-party integrations, as opposed to a proper deployment script.
-(TBC) I will included a blank `.env` with comments to list the required credentials.
+Private use here means cloning this repo and running the app locally.

+**You need to pass in `$AUTH_TOKEN` when running UAT to use the actual CoreLogic APIs**

+DEV uses local mocked response so it doesn't need authentication.

 To open it up properly there's a lot of work setting up proper authentication and API key management.
 This is not worth the effort should we go down the path of `data entry` instead of `third party integration`, so I'm keeping it light for POC.